 The coefficient of variable measures the elasticity of dependent variable with respect to independent variable.
 Three variables have positive signs such as depreciation of tools, paddy farm size, and rice requirement of the household.
 This positive sign suggests that if the use of an independent variable increases by 1%, on average the dependent variable increases by about 1%.
 The other five variables have negative signs, namely age of household head, experience of household head, labour cost, land cultivation cost, and raw materials cost.
-This negative sign suggests that if the use of an independent variable increases by 1%, on average the dependent variable increases by 1%.
+This negative sign suggests that if the use of an independent variable increases by 1%, on average the dependent variable signs suggests that if the use of an independent variable increases by 1%, on average the dependent variable decreases by about 1%.